Whether we work the traditional 9-to-5, or some more offbeat hours, one thing is clear…

 Major Pros: Generally speaking, under-desk exercise bikes are fairly quiet.

 This is especially great for an office, because you don’t want to annoy your coworkers with your workout.
 It’s hard to reduce stress when everybody else is getting upset!
-But the silence of the under-desk exercise bikes mean you can really tune into your work (and your workout) without causing problems.
+But the silence of the under-desk exercise bikes means you can really tune into your work (and your workout) without causing problems.

 Many exercise bikes for your office cubicle also offer digital monitors, meaning you can track calorie loss, speed, distance, and more – all without leaving your desk!